saitejaswini2525/assignment2-Yarapathineni/README.md

 ----
 ## Quotes

 >1.All of us do not have equal talent.
-But , all of us have an equal opportunity to develop our talents *Author:Dr.APJ Abdul kalam*
+But , all of us have an equal opportunity to develop our talents.
+*Author:Dr.APJ Abdul kalam*

->2.Creativity is seeing the same thing but thinking differently *Author:Dr.APJ Abdul kalam*
+>2.Creativity is seeing the same thing but thinking differently.
+*Author:Dr.APJ Abdul kalam*